-Pattingham Scarecrow Festival
+Scarecrow Festival 2025

-The Pattingham Scarecrow Festival is a biennial event,
+The Pattingham Scarecrow Festival is a biennial event

-This years event runs from
+This year's event ran from

 Friday 26th to Sunday 28th September 2025.